SC Woman Killed by Alligator While Walking Her Dog on Hilton Head Island

 Hilton Head, SC (WLTX) - A woman was attacked and killed by an alligator on Hilton Head in South Carolina Monday morning.

 Beaufort County deputies say around 9:30 a.m., they got an emergency call to a lagoon on Wood Ducks Road in the Sea Pines Plantation, a resort on the island.
-When officers arrived, they found the woman dead inside the lagoon and recovered her body.
-Witnesses told authorities the woman had been walking her dog near the water and was pulled under by the gator.
+When officers arrived, they found the woman, identified as 45-year-old Cassandra Cline of Hilton Head, dead inside the lagoon and recovered her body.
+Witnesses told authorities Cline had been walking her dog near the water and was pulled under by the gator.

-The Sheriff's Office Environmental Crimes Unit, the South Carolina Department of Natural Resources, and Sea Pines Security are on-scene searching for the alligator.
-Officers say the animal is reported to be approximately 8 feet in length.
+The Sheriff's Office Environmental Crimes Unit, the South Carolina Department of Natural Resources, and Sea Pines Security was searching for the alligator, but later in the day, they said the animal believed responsible had been located and "dispatched."
+Officers say the animal was estimated to be 8 feet in length.

-Officers are not releasing the woman's identity until her next of kin can be notified.
-Beaufort County Coroner Edward Allen scheduled an autopsy to be performed at the Medical University of South Carolina to determine the cause of the woman's death.
+Beaufort County Coroner Edward Allen scheduled an autopsy to be performed at the Medical University of South Carolina to determine Cline's exact cause of death.

 The deceased woman's dog did not appear to be harmed during the incident.